its-x3non/cis17a-notes/Module 6/Pearson Notes/! Unit 13 Answers.md

 ## Quiz 13-3
 ### Question 1
-why is this question the EASIEST out of all these fucking quizzes
+this question may be the EASIEST one out of all these fucking quizzes
 ```c++
 Calculator calc;
 ```